 I knew, if I followed these guidelines for myself, I would become diabetic.
 I would be placed on Metformin and without changing my lifestyle, it would progress to insulin.
 By the way, I also took blood pressure medicine, an antidepressant, and an anxiety medication.

 My family history was positive for early onset heart disease, hypertension, depression, and anxiety.
-I found out recently that I have a genetic predisposition to all of these things through the MTHFR genetic mutation with a double copy of T. This has to do with how I metabolize B vitamins (or don’t metabolize) which increases my risk of cardiovascular disease and includes symptoms of hypertension, anxiety, and depression.
+I found out recently that I have a genetic predisposition to all of these things through the MTHFR genetic mutation with a double copy of T. This has to do with how I metabolize folate (or don’t metabolize) which increases my risk of cardiovascular disease and includes symptoms of hypertension, anxiety, and depression.
 My inflammatory markers are also slightly elevated.
 No one else ever checked these before my current provider.

 Thankfully, I decided to research the way I could be healthier without taking a bunch of medicine (which generally leads to taking more medicine but does not resolve the chronic illness).

 First of all, I lost my stressful job.
 Yup, I was fired.
 The best thing that ever happened to me.
 I didn’t shed a tear.
 January 13th? or 14th, 2016 was the beginning of my new life.
 I vowed NEVER to work full time in medicine again.
 Thankfully I was 62 so I could collect social security which decreased some of the financial stress.